Investing Psychology: Sharpen Your Focus to Profit from Negativity

 Behavioural psychology reveals that our negativity bias—the tendency to focus more on negative experiences than positive ones—skews our perception of risk.
 Loss aversion makes the pain of losing more impactful than the pleasure of gaining.
 This psychological quirk can lead to irrational decisions, such as selling assets during market dips out of fear rather than holding or buying more at lower prices.

 Quantum physics offers a metaphorical lens through which we can view these phenomena.
-The observer effect posits that the very act of observation alters the state of the observer.
+The observer effect posits that the very act of observation alters the observer’s state.
 In markets, collective investor sentiment doesn’t just predict the future—it helps create it.
 If enough people believe a crash is imminent and act on that belief, they can trigger the decline they fear.

 The Psychological Grip of Negativity